ocelot-cloud/website/README.md

 Clone the repository to your local machine and run `hugo server`.
 Go to `http://localhost:1313` in your browser to view the documentation.

+### Contributing

+Please read the [Community](https://ocelot-cloud.org/docs/community/) articles for more information on how to contribute to the project and interact with others.

 ### License

 This project is licensed under the 0BSD License - see the [LICENSE](LICENSE) file for details.